pleabargain/EnglishHelpsYourCareer/idioms.md

 * version is 'a new brush sweeps clean, but an old brush knows the corners', which warns that experience is also a
 * valuable thing.
 Sometimes 'broom' is used instead of 'brush'.
 # New kid on the block
-* A new kid on the block is a person who has recently joined a company, organisation, team, etc, and does not know how
+* A new kid on the block is a person who has recently joined a company, organization, team, etc, and does not know how
 * things work yet.
 # New lease of life
 * If someone finds new enthusiasm and energy for something, they have a new lease of life.